Castle Crashers: Reception

 Castle Crashers was well received on each platform.
 Metacritic reports aggregate scores of 82/100 on the Xbox 360 and 85/100 for the PlayStation 3.
 It has been a commercial success, with the Xbox 360 version selling over two million copies on the Xbox 360 alone as of year-end 2010.
 2011's totals were over 2.6 million on Xbox Live Arcade alone.
 The PlayStation 3 version has also done well, moving over 181,000 in 2010.
 IGN editor Cam Shea ranked it third on his top 10 list of Xbox Live Arcade games.
 He praised it for being both a call-back to a much-loved genre and a great piece of game design.
 Additionally in a September 2010 ranking, IGN listed Castle Crashers fifth in their top twenty-five Xbox Live Arcade titles of all time.
 During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Castle Crashers for "Outstanding Achievement in Animation".
 In 2023, Time Extension included Castle Crashers Remastered on their top 25 "Best Beat 'Em Ups of All Time" list.
 It was voted 2008 Best Game of the Year at the Xbox Live Arcade Awards.
 Castle Crashers was also Xbox Live Arcade's best-selling title of 2008.
 Gaming Target's staff named the game as one of their "40 Games We'll Still Be Playing From 2008."
 By August 2019, ahead of release of the PlayStation 4 and Nintendo Switch version, the Behemoth reported that Castle Crashers had sold more than 20 million copies.

 Reviewers universally praised the unique art style of Castle Crashers.
-GameSpot's Don Francis noted that the "crisp art design really makes the game shine."
-1UP.com's Andrew Hayward noted that the game's hand-drawn characters, effects, and scenery make the game "shine."
+GameSpots Don Francis noted that the "crisp art design really makes the game shine."
+1UP.coms Andrew Hayward noted that the game's hand-drawn characters, effects, and scenery make the game "shine."
 Dan Whitehead of Eurogamer stated the game's art was more detailed and polished than The Behemoth's previous title, Alien Hominid.
 The game's humor was generally lauded by reviewers.
 Writing for Gaming Target, Troy Matsumiya stated the game was "bigger and funnier" than Alien Hominid.
-Francis and IGN's Hilary Goldstein also praised the game's humor.
+Francis and IGNs Hilary Goldstein also praised the game's humor.
 The gameplay also received high marks from reviewers.
-GameTrailers' staff stated that the game has "a deceptive simplicity that sucks you right in."
+GameTrailers staff stated that the game has "a deceptive simplicity that sucks you right in."
 Goldstein praised the simplistic gameplay, and said the game was a modern throwback to classic beat 'em ups.
 He additionally noted the high replay value, and cited the game's four player multiplayer and number of unlockables as reasons to continually play the game.